pvnrg/task-management/README.md

 This Project contain only APIs.

 Requirements to setup and run this project as below.
-- Xampp / Wampp require to run the PHP files.
+- Xampp / WampServer require to run the PHP files.
 - Mysql require to setup the database.